odahu/odahu-docs/source/int_airflow.rst

 When you initialize Odahu custom operators such as ``TrainingOperator``, ``PackagingOperator``, or ``DeploymentOperator`` you should pass odahu resource payload as a parameter.

-Actually, this is payload that describes a resource that will be created at Odahu-flow cluster.
+Actually, this is a payload that describes a resource that will be created at Odahu-flow cluster.
 You should describe such payloads using odahuflow.sdk models

 .. code-block:: python